lalawue/linked-list.lua/README.md

 # About

-list.lua was a double link list implement.
+linked-list.lua was a double linked list implement.

 # Usage